- Posted by Steve Gruber

 - 0 Comments

-- The Situation – industry the client is in, state of the market
+- The Situation – industry your client is in, state of the market, client business cycle.

-- The Challenge – this is the challenge or the business pain the client is or was having and is directly related to why they are interested in you pitching to them
+- The Challenge – this is the challenge or business pain the client was having and is directly related to how your solution or service helped solve it.

-- The Answer – this is how you were able to help them assist them with their business pain
+- The Answer – this is how you were able to help them solve their business pain.

 If you’re looking for outsourced sales and marketing assistance, please don’t hesitate to contact us.
 For great insight into startup sales and marketing, feel free to sign up for our newsletter or follow us on Twitter.